braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 <a id="Importer-from-XLSXLSX-ImporterGroupSubjectCONXLS"></a>
 ### Importer from XLS/XLSX (ImporterGroupSubjectCON_XLS)  [⬆](#Table-of-Contents)

-In this section we will show how to implement in detail `ImporterGroupSubjectCON_XLS`.
-The data should be stored in the folder 'Group1' and 'Group2', and the file format is '.xls' or '.xlsx'.
+You will now see how to implement in detail `ImporterGroupSubjectCON_XLS` modifying `ImporterGroupSubjectCON_TXT`.
+The data should be stored in the folders "Group1" and "Group2", and the file format is ".xls" or ".xlsx".

-> **Code 10.** **ImporterGroupSubjectCON_XLS element header.**
+> **Code 13.** **ImporterGroupSubjectCON_XLS element header.**
-> 		The `header` section of the generator code for "_ImporterGroupSubjectCON_XLS.gen.m" provides the general information about the `Importer` element.
-This code modifies Code 7.
+> 		The `header` section of the generator code in "_ImporterGroupSubjectCON_XLS.gen.m" provides the general information about the `Importer` element.
+This code modifies Code 9.
 > ````matlab
 > %% ¡header!
 > ImporterGroupSubjectCON_XLS < Importer (im, importer of CON subject group from XLS/XLSX) imports a group of subjects with connectivity data from a series of XLS/XLSX file.